Adarsh-Suvarna/ElasticSearch-HA-Automation/README.md

 ## Configuration
 You can customize the ElasticSearch cluster configuration by modifying the ```elasticsearch.yml``` file.
 Ensure that you have reviewed the ElasticSearch documentation for available configuration options.

-## Contributing
-We welcome contributions to ElasticSearch-HA-Automation.
-To contribute:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them with clear messages.
-4. Push your branch to your fork.
-5. Create a pull request to the main repository.
-6. Please follow the Contributing Guidelines for more details.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments
-We'd like to express our gratitude to the open-source community and the ElasticSearch team for providing such a valuable tool.
-Special thanks to our contributors for their support and contributions to this project.